 - Naval Weapons Station Yorktown, VA: 3.5 acres of shoreline restoration and stabilization; $1.0 million

 - Vandenberg Air Force Base, CA: 24,247 acres protected; $3.0 million

 The REPI Challenge awards funds on an annual basis to one or more projects that provide innovative approaches to protecting to the military mission.
 This annual competition seeks to cultivate projects that conserve land at a greater scale, thereby helping the REPI Program meet its goals.
 Since the initiation of the REPI Challenge in 2012, more than $73.3 million in REPI Program funds have been leveraged with over $300.1 million in partner contributions to protect over 532,000 acres of working lands, habitat and open spaces at 22 locations nationwide.

 More information on the REPI Challenge and the 2020 award is available in the 2020 REPI Challenge fact sheet.
-The REPI Office will also be hosting a webinar highlighting some of this year’s winners on December 9, more information on how to register for the webinar can be found here.
+The REPI Office also be hosted a webinar highlighting the 2020 selected projects on December 9, 2020.
+To watch the webinar recording, click here.